Bilinear biorthogonal expansions and the Dunkl kernel on the real line: Structure

-The objects that we are interested in here are mainly those expansions that fit in the above set up, but that are not sampling expansions.
-As we will see, there exists quite a few of these.
-We will see in this work a wealth of situations where explicit computation of certain integrals yield new expansion formulas of the type~\eqref{eq:Kxt}, but in general they are special cases of the more general setting we will provide in the next section.
+The objects that we are interested in here are mainly those expansions that fit in the above setup, but that are not sampling expansions.
+As we will see, there exist quite a few of these.
+We will see in this work a wealth of situations where explicit computations of certain integrals yield new expansion formulas of the type~\eqref{eq:Kxt}, but in general they are special cases of the more general setting that we will provide in the next section.

-\begin{Rem} Perhaps the most remarkable feature this set up inherits from sampling theory is the fact that, in many situations, uniform convergence can be granted, once we know that the expansion converges in norm.
+\begin{Rem} Perhaps the most remarkable feature that this setup inherits from sampling theory is the fact that, in many situations, uniform convergence can be guaranteed, once we know that the expansion converges in norm.
 This happens because $\calP$ is a Hilbert space with a reproducing kernel given by

 This fact can be proved using Saitoh's theory of linear transformation in Hilbert space \cite{Sa, S-book} in a way similar to what has been done in \cite{Abr} and also by the same arguments in~\cite{Garcia}.
-The uniform convergence of the expansions~\eqref{eq:fcS} is now a consequence of the well known fact that if the sequence $f_{n}$ converges to $f$ in the norm of a Hilbert space with reproducing kernel $k(\cdot,\cdot)$, then the convergence is pointwise to $f$ and uniform in every set where $\left\|K(x,\cdot)\right\|_{L^{2}(I,d\mu)}$ is bounded. \end{Rem}
+The uniform convergence of the expansions~\eqref{eq:fcS} is now a consequence of the well-known fact that if the sequence $f_{n}$ converges to $f$ in the norm of a Hilbert space with reproducing kernel $k(\cdot,\cdot)$, then the convergence is pointwise to $f$ and uniform in every set where $\left\|K(x,\cdot)\right\|_{L^{2}(I,d\mu)}$ is bounded. \end{Rem}